related article: He was bullied at school but now lives a lavish lifestyle thanks to trading in Bitcoin and other cryptocurrency

 Genesis Mining CEO Marco Strang said that fewer equipment in circulation will serve the industry well in the long run.
 He said:

-Halving is a very serious event, as most inefficient miners will be eliminated.
+Halving – a very serious event as most of the ineffective miners will be eliminated.
 This is a psychological event that can trigger a price increase.

 According to Strand, the main effect of the halving will be the destruction of individual small miners, which now occupy less than 20% of the market.